 To get started, applicants should complete the Google Form application online and submit a cover letter describing their proposed community engagement project.
 In the cover letter, be sure to identify key community partners you will be working with.
 The cover letter should also include a section where the youth group writes on their understanding of their position and privilege in the community.

-Applications will be reviewed beginning on April 31, 2021 and continue until all funds in the grant are distributed.
+Applications will be reviewed as they are received until all funds in the grant are distributed.
 Funds may be awarded in full or in distributions depending on the nature of the project.

 For any questions or more information, contact Laura at [email protected]